Conditions + Treatments

 Our consultants are all dual qualified in Trauma and Orthopaedics from the Royal College of Surgeons of England.
 In addition, they regularly deal with complex fractures in their NHS practice.

 This means that at Grosvenor Orthopaedic Partners we are able to offer our patients advanced trauma care in the private setting.
-Please contact us urgently if you require trauma care so that we can expedite your treatment.

 MR LUKE JONES